-Datta et al. (2018) visited the service’s “recently active users” page for a duration of 1 months, collecting thousands of user names, from which a final sample of 5,000 users was drawn that entered the actual data collection.
+Datta et al. (2018) visited the service’s “recently active users” page for 1 month, collecting thousands of user names, from which a final sample of 5,000 users was drawn that entered the actual data collection.

-The time period that your website or API covers.
+The period that your website or API covers.

 Amazon lists historical data on reviews which means you can easily go back in time and download all of these reviews.

 How is time encoded, and how accurate is it?